lavafroth/karess/README.md

 ## Acknowledgements

+Thank you
-Thank you to @diredocks for the Gesture Evolution KWin Effect and
+- @diredocks for the Gesture Evolution KWin Effect
-@zeroxoneafour for pointing out the scarcely documented DBusCall for QML.
+- @zeroxoneafour and @krake for pointing out the scarcely documented DBusCall for QML
+- @peterfajdiga for making Karousel